 Princeton University, M.A.

-University of Chicago Harris School of Public Policy, M.P.P.
+UChicago Harris School of Public Policy, M.P.P.

 University of California, Berkeley, B.A.